IT Chapter Two 2019

-Mike (Isaiah Mustafa), has taken over as town historian and remained in Derry to keep watch for the evil Pennywise to resurface.
-After the hate crime reveals to him that the evil clown is back, he proceeds to call up his long-ago childhood friends, the seven members of the Losers’ Club, all grown up and living separate and prosperous lives far away from Derry.
-The group of seven misfit children from Derry, Maine, were also bullied and ostracized at school but are now forced to return and risk their lives in an attempt to subdue It.
-The gang has no memory of the promise they made to each other as children…or even of childhood itself but Mike reminds them of the blood pact they all made.
+Mike (Isaiah Mustafa), one of the Losers, has taken over as the town’s historian and has remained in Derry to keep watch for the evil Pennywise to return.
+After a hate crime convinces him that the evil clown is back, he then calls up his long-ago childhood friends, all seven members of the Losers’ Club, now grown up and living separate and rich lives far from Derry.
+The group of seven oddball children were also bullied and shunned at their school but are now forced to return to Derry and risk their lives in an attempt to defeat It.
+None of them have any memory of the promise they made to each other as children or even their childhood for that matter but Mike reminds them of the blood pact they all made.

 The group finds themselves reluctant to return to Derry, especially after learning that one of their members has actually chosen to commit suicide rather than return to their nightmarish crusade.
 With their childhood memories returning, they each begin to experience the horrific childhood memories and the pain from their past.
 And to make matters worse, it appears that Henry Bowers has escaped the mental institution and is roaming around with a knife.
 Teach Grant who plays the part of Bower’s does a pretty decent job in his few scenes he has but lacks the insanity that Nicholas Hamilton gave us.
 I’ll also say that I really felt uncomfortable when watching Stanley’s suicide.
 I already knew he was going to die because he died in the original IT, but this time we get to witness up close and personal Stanley hurting himself.
 And I didn’t want to watch him do that to himself again.